 Being a loner comes with a sort of unspoken “job description.”
 1) You like spending most of your time alone, 2) You are self-sufficient and don’t “need” other people to fill your life, and 3) Socializing is your arch-nemesis.

-If you’re a loner, this job description, this self-definition, is carried throughout your days giving you a sense of freedom from social burdens, but also a sense of lurking loneliness and craving.
+If you’re a lone wolf, this job description, this self-definition, is carried throughout your days giving you a sense of freedom from social burdens, but also a sense of lurking loneliness and craving.

 But how can you be a loner that enjoys your solitude but still desires to find a lover or friend?
 Isn’t this completely incompatible with who you are?
 Isn’t there a problem here?